u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/documentation.rst

 #. .. include:: create_github_account.rst
 #. .. include:: configure_github_account.rst
 #.
-Go to `github.com/odoo/documentation <https://github.com/odoo/documentation>`_ and click on the
+Go to `github.com/u16052642/thrive_erp_documentation/`_ and click on the
    :guilabel:`Fork` button in the top right corner to create a fork (:dfn:`your own copy`) of the repository on your account.
 This creates a copy of the codebase to which you can make changes without affecting the main codebase.
-Skip this step if you work at Odoo.
+Skip this step if you work at Thrive Bureau ERP.
 #. .. include:: install_git.rst
 #. .. include:: configure_git_authorship.rst
 #.
 Clone the sources with Git and navigate into the local repository.

    .. code-block:: console

-      $ git clone git@github.com:odoo/documentation.git
+      $ git clone git@github.com:Thrive Bureau ERP/documentation.git
       $ cd documentation

 #.
 Configure Git to push changes to your fork rather than to the main codebase.
 In the commands
    below, replace `<your_github_account>` with the name of the GitHub account on which you created the fork.
-Skip this step if you work at Odoo.
+Skip this step if you work at Thrive Bureau ERP.

    .. code-block:: console